 There are many potential reasons why identifying causal loci for MDD has proven difficult.
 22 MDD is probably highly polygenic and influenced by many genetic loci of small individual effect, 18,22 as are most complex human diseases 23 including psychiatric disorders (e.g., schizophrenia, bipolar disorder, and autism).
 24-26 A major lesson of the past decade is that meta-analysis of large samples is essential for genetic discovery.
 Even larger samples may be required for genetic discovery in very common disorders – particularly for MDD where heterogeneity between samples is well-recognized.
 18,27

 Consistent with these observations, we sought to accumulate a sufficiently large sample to enable discovery of common genetic variation involved in the etiology of MDD.
 28 We describe here a combined analysis of 66,358 MDD cases and 153,234 controls, one of the largest genomic studies of any psychiatric disorder reported to date.
-We identified eight novel loci that met rigorous criteria for statistical significance and consistency of effects.
+We identified eight novel loci that met rigorous criteria for statistical significance and consistency of effects, and a further four loci identified in sex specific analyses.
 Additional analyses pointed at aggregation of effects in plausible biological pathways and overlap with other psychiatric disorders at multiple levels.

 Results

 Primary analyses.
 The 29 anchor MDD cohorts totaled 16,823 MDD cases and 25,632 controls (Supplemental Table 1).
 All cases were directly interviewed, met standard criteria for MDD, and most were from clinical sources (in 19/29 cohorts).
 Most controls were screened for the absence of MDD (in 22/29 cohorts).
 In 8.96 million imputed SNPs, the minimum P-value did not reach genome-wide significance (P=2.8x10-7 in the interval chr13:59.933-59.941 mb).
 With GC=1.069, 1000=1.003, and an LD score regression intercept near one (0.9865, SE 0.0078), there was no indication of systematic inflation of test statistics including uncontrolled population stratification artifacts.
 Although there were no genome-wide significant findings, hSNP2 was 0.14 (SE 0.02) and the QQ plot showed deviation from the expected from P values in the range of 10-4 to 10-6 (Supplemental Figure 1).
 Experience with progressively larger samples in schizophrenia GWA studies 24,29-31 suggests that this QQ plot “bump” is consistent with the presence of real genetic effects for which the current sample size is underpowered for detection given the multiple testing burden.
+ADD LEAVE ONE OUT WITHIN ANCHOR.

 Therefore, we evaluated an expanded set of six samples that used alternative methods of establishing the presence and absence of MDD (Supplemental Table 2).
 Given these differences, we carefully evaluated the comparability of the anchor and expanded sets (Figure 1a).
 Estimates of rg for the MDD anchor samples with the expanded samples were all 0.61 or larger, and almost all of the confidence intervals include one.
+Add leave-one-out GRS LEAVING OUT 4 ANCHOR COHORTS WITH NCASE>1000.